MaloofBashir/Quran-Bot-/README.md

 <h3>dos and don'ts</h3>
 <ul>
-  <li>Mentioning any glyphs or emojis in the tweets will get you an error message</li>
   <li>There should be no space inbetween key value pairs while writing the parameters </li>
   <li>Paramaters can be seperated by the space/multispace or by commas/multicommas</li>
-  <li>The bot's username must be mentioned at the beginning of the tweet,
-    positioning the username inbetween will get you an error message </li>

 </ul>

 <hr>